An Epic, By-the-Numbers Post on America’s Favorite Unofficial Winter Holiday - The Super Bowl

 Can Influencer Marketing Help You Reach Your Audience?

 So, a Super Bowl influencer marketing campaign is absolutely doable if you can find a way to market beyond the typical product placement post.
-In the next post, we’re going to give you 11 strategies for building Super Bowl influencer posts that can get attention for your brand, even when your audience is temporarily obsessed with partying.
+Check out this post: 10 Social Media Strategies for Super Bowl Marketing.
+These are 10 ways we’ve seen on social that brands used to help improve visibility and engagement during before and immediately after the Super Bowl. that can get attention for your brand, even when your audience is temporarily obsessed with partying.

-For this post, I want to look at a few timely Super Bowl-related ideas that are wide open for a great influencer marketing campaign.
+For this post, I looked at a few timely Super Bowl-related ideas that are wide open for a great influencer marketing campaign.
 The goal here is to give you ideas on how you can leverage the Super Bowl conversations that are already happening across social, and especially on Instagram, and use them as the springboard for your campaign.

 The beauty of the snack stadium is the possibilities inherent in designing one.
 Designers have flexibility in the foods they include as part of the stadium, as well as the materials they use to build the stadium.